The Origin, Evolution and Functions of the Human Mind

 Creativity

-Creativity evolved from pattern recognition or from the combinatorial linking of memory or thought elements to form new concepts – beginning with the skill for fire-making (possibly more than 1.5 million years ago) to tool usage, technical innovation, development of philosophical systems of thought – or the writing of this essay.
+Firstly, creativity results systematically, from the combinatorial linking of memory elements or thought elements to form new, often more complex concepts – beginning with the skill for fire-making (possibly more than 1.5 million years ago) to tool and weapon usage, technical and agricultural innovation (as irrigation), building of empires, development of philosophical or religious systems of thought – or the invention of Coca Cola and the writing of this essay.

 Practical creativity can go through various steps: